By Kirsti Scott

 What's your favorite color of beach glass?

 pink: Pink sea glass mostly came from decorative glass pieces, such as pink plates, glasses, and housewares that were mass produced in the 20th century.
-Additionally, selenium used by glassmakers to clarify glass can turn clear glass a peach color after years in the sun.
+Additionally, manganese used by glassmakers to clarify glass can turn clear glass a peach color after years in the sun.

 purple: Most purple sea glass came from clear glass made in the 1800s and 1900s, when glassmakers used manganese to clarify the glass.
 Over time, sunlight turned the manganese a lavender or amethyst color.
 Some of the sources of amethyst or dark lavender sea glass are art glass, decorative glassware, flasks, decanters, or bitters bottles.